cosmostation/cosmostation-docs/docs/User Guide/Cosmostation Extension/6-settings.md

 ## Currency & Language

-> Cosmostation Wallet Extension currently supports 2 languages and 5 currencies.
+> Cosmostation Wallet Extension supports 2 languages and 5 currencies.
-We plan to support more currencies and language in the near future.
+> We plan to support more currencies and languages in the near future.

 ![Currency & Language](/img/guide/extension/settings/currency.png)

 ## Lock screen

-> You can lock your screen to secure your wallet.
+> Lock your screen to secure your wallet.

 ![Lock screen](/img/guide/extension/settings/lock.png)